By Andrea Wachter, LMFT

 — I am sorry for stuffing you into clothes that felt too tight and hating you when things no longer fit.

-— I am sorry for making you wear high-heeled shoes that felt way too cramped and uncomfortable.
+— I am sorry for making you wear shoes that felt way too cramped and uncomfortable.

 — I am sorry for thinking you could not leave the house without wearing make-up.